1 Nature is maximally efficient

 More to ponder.If ℏ were not the smallest action value, atoms would not exist.

 For physicists.
 Action is a scalar, a Lorentz invariant, and a quantum observable.
-The operator is found in many textbooks.
-It is self-adjoint and linear.
+The operator, found in textbooks, is self-adjoint and linear.
 There is also a canonically conjugated observable: angle.

 Probabilities arise whenever one approaches the limit.
-In fact, the limit ℏ alone is sufficient to deduce wave functions and quantum mechanics.
+The limit ℏ alone is sufficient to deduce wave functions and quantum mechanics.

 4 There is a maximum force in nature